RL makes MLLMs see better than SFT: Experimental Details

 \subsection{\texttt{PIVOT}-enhanced vision model evaluation}

-To evaluate the effectiveness of \texttt{PIVOT}-enhanced vision models within MLLMs, we follow the pipeline illustrated in Figure~\ref{fig:pivot-detail}.
-The middle part of the figure corresponds to the training strategy described in \Cref{sec:sec3-setup} and \Cref{sec:detail-model-training}.
-In the rightmost part of the figure (\ie, \textit{Stage~3}), the model is finetuned on a new dataset using the configuration provided in the LLaVA-NeXT repository\footnote{\url{https://github.com/LLaVA-VL/LLaVA-NeXT/blob/main/scripts/train/finetune_si.sh}}.
-This setup includes a batch size of 256, a learning rate of $1×10^{-5}$, and other default hyperparameters.
+To evaluate the effectiveness of \texttt{PIVOT}-enhanced vision models within MLLMs, we follow a pipeline consistent with prior evaluation protocols such as Cambrian~\citep{cambrian}, DINO-MLLM~\citep{dino-vlm}, and MLLM-data~\citep{mllm-data}.
+The vision encoder first undergoes contrastive pretraining using CLIP or SigLIP on large-scale image--text data, then is optimized through preference-instructed finetuning (SFT and DPO) with 3M+20K samples, as described in \cref{sec:sec3-setup} and \cref{sec:detail-model-training}.
+For downstream MLLM training in \cref{fig:pivot_eval}, the tuned vision encoder is frozen and coupled with a new LLM, Qwen-1.5B, then finetuned on the Cambrian 737K dataset using the configuration provided in the LLaVA-NeXT repository\footnote{\url{https://github.com/LLaVA-VL/LLaVA-NeXT/blob/main/scripts/train/finetune_si.sh}}.
+This setup includes a batch size of 256, a learning rate of $1\times10^{-5}$, and other default hyperparameters, allowing direct assessment of the standalone usefulness of vision representations within MLLMs.